-You can add plenty of help regarding parking or public transport information, direction, dress code, what to bring, ticket barcode, basically, anything that comes to your mind and you think is relevant and helpful.
+You can add plenty of help regarding parking or public transport information, direction, dress code, what to bring, ticket barcode or anything else that comes to your mind and you think is relevant and helpful.

-You can also add a link to your email where recipients can let you know if they can't make it.
+You can also add a link to your email for recipients to let you know if they can't make it.